jerickjoe111/launch-school/JS229/01_objects_and_inheritance.md

 let objectB = new B;

 objectA.__proto__ === objectB.__proto__; // => true.
 They share the same object prototype
+// They belong to the same class, but were created by different constructors.
 ```

 Nevertheless, we adopt the constructor function's name as the name of the _class_: the constructor `Object` creates Object objects, the `Array` constructor creates Array objects, and so on.